-Thai people understand that foreigners, falang, do not understand Thai culture but it doesn't hurt to try because some traditions when broken are very offensive.
+Thai people know that foreigners do not understand Thai culture but it doesn't hurt to try because some traditions when broken are offensive.

 Couples (and that includes short time girlfriends) holding hands in public is ok but no more than that.
 Kissing, cuddling, walking down the street with arms round each other is taboo.
 Whilst putting your hand on a girls bum is deemed rude it would be considered amusing compared to touching someone on the top of the head so try not to be overfamiliar with Thais in public.